jupyterhub/repo2docker/docs/source/contributing/contributing.md

 After cloning the repository (or your fork of the repository), you should set up an isolated environment to install libraries required for running / developing repo2docker.

-There are many ways to do this, and a `virtual environment` is one of them.
+There are many ways to do this but here we present you with two approaches: `virtual environment` or `pipenv`.

+- Using `virtual environment`

 ```bash
 python3 -m venv .